cooperka/react-native-snackbar/README.md

 ## Usage

-To show a simple snackbar:
+To show a simple Snackbar:

 ```js
 Snackbar.show({